dat-adi/eisen-tickets/README.md

 An implementation of the famous Eisenhower Box, where the 2x2 matrix defines the priority and the status of the task at hand.

-Having two categories, Urgency and Importancy mixed, enables you to get a clearer understanding of which task to invest more time into.
+Having two categories, Urgency and Importance mixed, enables you to get a clearer understanding of which task to invest more time into.

 ## Installation